Henningson/SSSLsquared/README.md

 ## Prerequisites
 Make sure that you have a Python version >=3.5 installed.
 A CUDA capable GPU is recommended, but not necessary.
-However, note that inference times are most definitely higher, and training a network from is not recommended.
+However, note that inference times are most definitely higher, and I wouldn't recommend training a network from scratch.

 ## Installation
 We supply a environment.yaml inside this folder.